IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: More Experiment Results and Discussions

 \subsection{More Comparisons and Discussions on Text-to-Motion Generation Task.}

-In \cref{tab:more_comparison_t2m}, we further compare our IRG-MotionLLM with methods with other frameworks on Text-to-Motion Generation task. \textbf{First}, IRG-MotionLLM significantly narrows the gap between UniMoLMs \cite{motiongpt,motiongpt2,mg-motionllm,motion-r1} and generation-specific models (\eg, \cite{lamp,mardm}), achieving comparable results with the advanced mask-modeling-based motion generator (\eg, BAMM \cite{bamm}, MoGenST \cite{mogenst}).
-While there exists {a} gap between our approach and the most recent generation-specific method (\ie, LAMP \cite{lamp}), we note that it is not a challenge only in UniMoLM research \cite{mg-motionllm, motionagent, motion-r1}.
-In image generation and understanding domain \cite{aia,jiao2025unitoken,zhang2025are}, current unified VLMs also do not exhibit clear superiority over separate models in either understanding or generation tasks.
-Even so, we still believe exploring how to deeply link motion understanding with generation beyond simply training model on various independent tasks is highly valuable for both the UniMoLM and motion generation domains. \textbf{Second}, IRG-MotionLLM achieves comparable performance compared with methods trained on much larger close-source datasets \cite{being_m05,being-m0}.
+In \cref{tab:more_comparison_t2m}, we further compare our IRG-MotionLLM with methods with other frameworks on Text-to-Motion Generation task. \textbf{First}, IRG-MotionLLM significantly narrows the gap between MoLLMs \cite{motiongpt,motiongpt2,mg-motionllm,motion-r1} and generation-specific models (\eg, \cite{lamp,mardm,hong2025salad}), achieving comparable results with the advanced mask-modeling-based motion generator (\eg, BAMM \cite{bamm}, MoGenST \cite{mogenst}).
+While there exists {a} gap between our approach and the most recent generation-specific method (\ie, LAMP \cite{lamp} and SALAD \cite{hong2025salad}), we note that it is not a challenge only in MoLLM research \cite{mg-motionllm, motionagent, motion-r1}.
+In the domain of image generation and understanding \cite{aia,jiao2025unitoken,zhang2025are}, current unified VLMs also do not exhibit a clear superiority over separate models in the understanding or generation tasks.
+Even so, we still believe exploring how to deeply link motion understanding with generation beyond simply training model on various independent tasks is highly valuable for both the MoLLM and motion generation domains. \textbf{Second}, IRG-MotionLLM achieves comparable performance compared with methods trained on much larger close-source datasets \cite{being_m05,being-m0}.
 We believe our IRG-MotionLLM can also benefit from larger training data and advanced architectures.